You are currently viewing Key Metrics B2B Marketers Need To Pay Attention To

 Social and Email Interactions

-Phone calls are important, yes, but more and more customers and prospects are making requests and asking about your services via contact pages and on social media platforms.
-While you don’t want to be too obsessive about checking email and social sites, there are leads there to be had, so check them at least twice a day as time permits.
-Remember, if you don’t respond within a short time period, customers will find someone who does.
+Phone calls are important, but more and more customers and prospects are requesting and asking about your services via contact pages and social media platforms.
+While you don’t want to be too obsessive about checking email and social sites, there are leads to be had there, so check them at least twice daily as time permits.
+Remember, if you don’t respond quickly, customers will find someone who does.

 Facebooktwitterredditlinkedinmail